AZ-Deep/password-generator/README.md

 Tkinter

 ###Installation
+Clone the repository or just download the project folder.
-You will need Tkinter for this so install Tkinter and if you already have Tkinter just import it.
+You will need Tkinter for this so install it and import it in your code.

 ####Usage
 Password-generator can be useful for people who are keen on security like me!
 Run the program and just follow the instructions/prompt in the console app.
 It can give you some strong